kristinaleilani/kristinaleilani.github.io/_pages/dei.md

-### Integrative Biology DEI Committee
+### DEI Committees

 Since 2022, I joined the DEI committee for the [Department of Integrative Biology](https://integrativebio.utexas.edu/academics/diversity-inclusion) at UT-Austin.
 We are in the process of reforming the graduate school admissions process to be more inclusive of diverse applicant experiences.
 We strive to remove barriers such as standardized tests,[^1] which are inherently biased against women, ethnic minorities, and applicants from low-income backgrounds.[^2] Instead, we aim to develop a holistic evidence-based approach to recruit and admit a more diverse student body that accurately reflects the diversity within society.

 [^1]: Hu.
 2020.
 Graduate programs drop GRE after online version raises concerns about fairness.
 Science.
 [^2]: Miller C and Stassun K. 2014.
 A test that fails.
 Nature 510:303-4.

+In 2023 I also joined the DEI committee for the [College of Natural Sciences](https://cns.utexas.edu/) at UT-Austin, and I look forward to expanding DEI work across the broader college.

 ---

 ### Minorities in Shark Sciences (MISS)

 Since 2020, I've been part of the [MISS community](https://www.misselasmo.org/) which strives to promote DEI in shark science, and support a network for gender minorities of color to share resources, advice, and opportunities between scientists of all levels.
+As a member, I've given talks to the community about my experiences as a scientist and mental health in graduate school.